23/DeveloperDocumentation/lib/php/README.md

 ## Requirements

-These scripts require Ruby and the `oauth` ruby gem to be installed.
+These scripts require PHP and the `oauth` pear package, which can easily be installed:

+    pear install HTTP_OAuth-alpha

+(There are a number of PHP libraries for OAuth, all with their own pros and cons.
+We've gone for the pear script in this sample since it's easy to install, but you should have a look at [the library list](http://oauth.net/code/) to see which one suits you best.)

 ## Authentication

 The API uses an OAuth-based authentication scheme for granting application access and for signing request.
 See [oauth.net](http://oauth.net) for further details.

-To prepare authentication, first following the documented steps to set up a consumer key and a consumer secret with 23, and then run the following command.
+To prepare authentication, first following the documented steps to set up a consumer key and a consumer secret with 23, and then run this command.

-    visualplatform-authenticate.rb -k <consumer_key> -s <consumer_secret>
+    ./visualplatform-authenticate.php <consumer_key> <consumer_secret>

-After you've completed the step prescribed in the script, you'll find a new file (`oauth.yml`) in your working directory containing your secret credentials -- including an access key and an access token.
+After you've completed the step prescribed in the script, you'll find a new file (`visualplatform.config.php`) in your working directory containing your secret credentials -- including an access key and an access token.

 ## Usage

 After authenticating your application, you can invoke an API method from the command-line by running:

-    visualplatform-command.rb <endpoint> <param1> <value1> <param2> <value2> ...
+    ./visualplatform-command.php <endpoint> <param1> <value1> <param2> <value2> ...